 I was enjoying it but some things have occurred that are making me second guess the direction it is heading in.
 Up until now, the manga was better than the anime, but now I'm hoping the anime fills in some of the gaps and adds more to some of the recents events of the manga that I felt were somewhat rushed for how pivotal of moments they were.

 Even though I have my qualms about the future of the series, I still think Boruto is worth watching.
-Not just because it is within the Naruto universe, but also because it's a whole new telling from Boruto's point-of-view and it has its shining moments, battles, and characters.
+Not just because it is within the Naruto universe, but also because it's a whole new telling from Boruto's point-of-view and it has some shining moments, battles, and characters.
 You get to see how these new generations live, and of course, we get to continue seeing our favorite characters from Naruto develop.

 You'll witness odd things like Kakashi and Might Guy going to enjoy retirement at a hot spring, but you'll also see Naruto and Sasuke in some pretty amazing fights.
 Most notably, you'll grow to love some new characters, while continuing to love the ones you are already familiar with.